 - We will hold in confidence all information concerning you or your affairs that we acquire during the course of acting for you.
 We will not disclose any of this information unless authorised by you, or required by the law, or the NZLS’s rules of conduct and client care for lawyers and only to the extent necessary.

 - We are entitled to obtain, use, process and disclose your personal data to enable us to discharge the services which we have agreed to provide, and for other related purposes including carrying out credit checks in relation to you, updating client records, analysis for management purposes, crime prevention and legal and regulatory compliance.
+Our time incurred in checking and maintaining this information is chargeable to you.

 - We may use your personal data for the purpose of notifying you of changes in the law and for other marketing purposes.
 Please notify us if you would rather not receive this material.